polybar/polybar/README.md

 - alsa-lib _(optional: used by the volume module)_
 - libmpdclient _(optional: used by the mpd module)_
 - libsigc++ _(optional: used by the i3 module)_

+> **NOTE:** The application has only been tested against the `single-mon` fork.
+> If you have trouble running it with your current version, install the one
+> included in `contrib/lemonbar-sm-git`.
+> Plans are to make `lemonbar` an internal module.

 **Install dependencies using pacman:**
 ~~~ sh